LaZar00/localization_addon/README.md

 This module includes some updates for localized versions (coded for the spanish translation):
 * a.
-Now the '$' symbol of the money appears at the right of the value	(client.dll)
+Now the '$' symbol of the money appears at the right of the value	(client.dll) ** IT IS MANDATORY to delete the '$' symbol in strings.txt, Name4 keyword in UIInfoStrs section. **
 * b.
 Months and Days names in Load/Save window	(FileSystem_Stdio.dll)
 * c.
 'Quick Save' and 'Auto Save' words in Load/Save window	(engine.dll)
 * d.
 Initial 'Loading...' word -máx 10 chars with points-	(engine.dll)